jshinm/inductive-bias-experiment/LOG.md

 # Log

+## 11/3/21
+- change to conditional importation of rerf package
+- change fontsize and make the figure legend static (20210518 notebook)

 ## 9/21/21
 - re-run machine behavior experiment with SPORF and MORF
 - add changes to the figure 3